flutter/website/src/docs/get-started/test-drive/_terminal.md

 $ cd myapp
 ```

-It is also possible to pass more arguments to `flutter create`, such as the project name (*pubspec.yml*), the oraganization or the programming language used for the native platform:
+It is also possible to pass other arguments to `flutter create`,
+such as the project name (*pubspec.yml*), the organization name,
+or to specify the programming language used for the native platform:

 ```terminal
 $ flutter create --project-name myapp --org dev.flutter --android-language java --ios-language objc myapp